ArghavanAlisoltani/SARS_PY_VIZ/README.md

 # SARS_PY_VIZ
-Python code for interactive visualization to display the distribution of lineages over time.
+Python code for interactive visualization of the distribution of lineages over time.